free-pdk/free-pdk.github.io/tutorial.md

 state             # print state of µC

-break rom r 0x26  # set breakpoint when address 0x26 of ROM is read
+break 0x26        # set breakpoint before the instruction at 0x26 is executed

 run               # run program forever or until breakpoint is hit
 ```